Staying Physical Fitness Exercises

 In addition, the Star Box on page 92 provides information on exercising in an urban environment.

-Osteoarthritis arthritis that develops with age; largely caused by weight bearing and deterioration of the joints.
+Osteoarthritis arthritis develops with age; largely caused by weight-bearing and deterioration of the joints.

 What is Your Level of Fitness?

 You can determine your level of fitness in 30 minutes or less by completing this short group of tests based on the National Fitness Test developed by the President’s Council on Physical Fitness and Sports.

 If you are over 40 years old or have chronic medical disorders such as diabetes or obesity, check with your physician before taking this or any other fitness test.

 You will need another person to monitor your test and keep time.

 Aerobic capacity.
 Equipment: 12-inch bench, crate, block, or step ladder; stopwatch.

 Procedure: face bench.
 Complete 24 full steps (both feet n the bench, both feet on the ground) per minute for 3 minutes.